Lithuanian grammar: Declension

 This does not apply in case of the neuter gender adjectives because nouns do not have neuter gender.
 Such adjectives are used in combination with other parts of speech having no gender (infinitive, some pronouns) or in zero subject sentences and tend to describe a general environment.
 For example, rūsyje buvo vėsu (zero subject sentence) – it was cool in the cellar; gera tave matyti (the gender neutral infinitive (matyti) is the subject) – it's good to see you.
-Moreover, adjectives in neuter can be used as an object (and in some cases – as a subject) as well (a rough equivalent of English "that what is" + adjective): jis matė šilta ir šalta – he saw [that what is] cold and hot (he went through fire and water).
+Moreover, adjectives in neuter can be used as an object (and in some cases – as a subject) as well (a rough equivalent of English "that which is" + adjective): jis matė šilta ir šalta – he saw [that which is] cold and hot (he went through fire and water).
 Adjectives that end in -is do not have the neuter gender.
 Most of the time neuter gender adjectives are written just like feminine adjectives.
-However, vocally, neuter gender is distinct by different stressing.
+However, in the spoken language, neuter gender is distinguished by different stress.
 Also neuter gender does not have any numbers or cases, and it is mostly used for predicatives.
 Usage in the role of object (like in "jis matė šilta ir šalta") is rare.